-Andrew Crain is a doctoral student in the Institute of Higher Education and a talent acquisition specialist for UGA Development & Alumni Relations.
-Prior to joining IHE, Andrew served as a staff member in the UGA Career Center for six years.
-Professionally, Andrew is passionate about career planning and development, mentoring future professionals, and organizational change.
-He presents regularly on LinkedIn and other career development topics and is a past president of the Georgia Association of Colleges and Employers (GACE).
+Andrew Crain is a doctoral student in the Institute of Higher Education and the director of experiential professional development at the UGA Graduate School.
+Crain has previously served as a talent acquisition specialist at the University of Georgia and a staff member in the UGA Career Center.
+Professionally, Crain is passionate about career planning and development, mentoring future professionals, and organizational change.
+He presents regularly on LinkedIn on these and other career development topics and is a past president of the Georgia Association of Colleges and Employers (GACE).

-Andrew’s research focuses on critical lines of inquiry, exploring post-secondary issues such as the experiences of black students and the experiences of rural students within the inherently dominant spaces of college campuses.
-Particular contexts and events, such as Post-Katrina New Orleans and the Black Lives Matter movement, offer unique windows into the way that institutions of higher education respond to stakeholder needs.
-Andrew also maintains an interest in career development topics, including the effects of internship compensation and first-destination graduate outcomes.
-Andrew has a master’s degree in Student Affairs and undergraduate degrees in history and anthropology from Missouri State University.
+Crain’s research focuses on critical lines of inquiry, particularly around the issues of rural student access and success within higher education.
+Other interests include the educational landscape of Post-Katrina New Orleans and the Black Lives Matter movement, which offer unique windows into higher education’s response to internal and external challenges.
+Andrew also maintains an interest in career development topics, including experiential learning and STEM workforce development.
+Andrew has a master’s degree in student affairs and undergraduate degrees in history and anthropology from Missouri State University.